GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ZoneEnd
 ```

+**Note:** When using Dual Pans, TrackL and TrackR automation does not get written from a control surface.
+This appears to require a change to the Reaper API's.

 ## New Action: WidgetMode
 [[WidgetMode]] is designed to send additional, specific, instructions to a given widget.
 For instance, on a typical MCU-style device, you can set the Rotary encoder feedback to vary between Dot, BoostCut, Fill, and Spread modes.
 ```